 - Maintain a list of emergency phone numbers in your cell phone and in or near your home phone.

-- If you have a traditional landline (non-broadband or VOIP) phone, keep at least one non-cordless phone in your home because it will work even if you lose power.
+- If you have a traditional landline (non-broadband or VOIP) phone, keep at least one non-cordless phone in your home.
+It will work even if you lose power.

-- Program “In Case of Emergency” (ICE) contacts into your cell phone so emergency personnel can contact those people for you if you are unable to use your phone.
-Let your ICE contacts know that they are programmed into your phone and inform them of any medical issues or other special needs you may have.
+- Program “In Case of Emergency” (ICE) contacts into your cell phone.
+This way, emergency personnel can contact those people for you if you cannot use your phone.
+Let your ICE contacts know about this too.
+Inform them of any medical issues or other special needs you may have.

-- If you are evacuated and have call-forwarding on your home phone, forward your home phone number to your cell phone number.
+- If you need to evacuate, have call forwarding on your home phone.
+Forward your home phone number to your cell phone number.

-- If you do not have a cell phone, keep a prepaid phone card to use if needed during or after a disaster.
+- If you do not have a cell phone, keep a prepaid phone card.
+Use it if needed during or after a disaster.

 - Have a battery-powered radio or television available (with spare batteries).

-- Subscribe to text alert services from local or state governments to receive alerts in the event of a disaster.
+- Subscribe to text alert services from local or state governments.
 Parents should sign up for their school district emergency alert system.

-For more on disaster communication, here are tips from FEMA:
+For more information on disaster communication, here are tips from FEMA: